Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Abstract

 \section{Abstract}

 We consider the decidability and complexity of the Ultimate Positivity Problem, which asks whether all but finitely many terms of a given rational linear recurrence sequence (LRS) are positive.
 Using lower bounds in Diophantine approximation concerning sums of $S$-units, we show that for simple LRS (those whose characteristic polynomial has no repeated roots) the Ultimate Positivity Problem is decidable in polynomial space.
 If we restrict to simple LRS of a fixed order then we obtain a polynomial-time decision procedure.
-As a complexity lower bound we show that Ultimate Positivity for simple LRS is hard for co$\exists\mathbb{R}$: the class of problems solvable in the universal theory of the reals, which lies between \textbf{coNP} and \textbf{PSPACE}.
+As a complexity lower bound we show that Ultimate Positivity for simple LRS is at least as hard as the decision problem for the universal theory of the reals: a problem that is known to lie between \textbf{coNP} and \textbf{PSPACE}.